bruhtus/scrawl/_posts/2020-10-15-tiling-window-manager.md

 Cons:
 - If you open too much application then the application size gonna become smaller. (that's why use virtual desktop or workspace 1-8).
 - It's kind of hard to setting the first time.
 After that hard time, you can backup your previous config and use it again in other computer.
 Nice.

 ---

+## To Wrap Things Up
+If you want to use keyboard-oriented navigation or you don't want to use mouse often, then you probably should try using tiling window manager.
+But, as i've mentioned above, it took time to learn how to configure it (and i think it's worth your time).

+If you're still not sure, you can try it first in virtual machine (such as virtualbox and virt-manager) and then you could copy those config file to your new installation.

+---